alouetta/Fab_genome_assembly/Part_1_instructions.md

 - Command line code = sbatch path/to/my/scripts_part1/Part1_nanoplot_allreads.sh

 ### 4) Assembly of genomes
-For our genome carry out a longread assembly, a short-read assembly and a hybrid assembly.
+For our genome carry out a long-read assembly, a short-read assembly and a hybrid assembly.
 Two assemblers are used for comparison purposes; Miniasm and Unicycler.
 The short-read and hybrid data are assembled with Unicycler only and the longread data are assembled with both Miniasm and Unicycler.

 #### 4.1) Create .paf files using Minimap